Legislation lowdown: Expert insights on current trends in global employment law

 A gavel and a book on employment law.

-Global employment laws are constantly changing as employee rights expand and evolve around the world.
-At any given time, there are numerous new laws and policy proposals coming into play, such as the U.S. Federal Trade Commission’s new rule banning non-competes, the EU directive on platform workers, and the proposed right-to-disconnect bill in California.
+Global employment laws are constantly changing as employee rights expand and evolve around the world, often in response to worker dissatisfaction with current arrangements; for example, a 2023 U.S. survey found that nearly 45% of contingent workers would have preferred a permanent job.
+At any given time, there are numerous new laws and policy proposals coming into play, such as the U.S. Federal Trade Commission's new rule banning non-competes, the EU directive on platform workers, and the proposed right-to-disconnect bill in California.

 It's a lot to keep track of, but for companies with a globally distributed workforce (or those considering global expansion), it's crucial to stay on top of legislative changes in order to ensure compliance across multiple countries and jurisdictions.
 Failing to do so means risking fines, legal consequences, and reputational damage.